The 6 most popular test automation frameworks – and which one is right for you

 4. Playwright

 Playwright is developed by Microsoft and is a relative newcomer to the scene, having been released in 2020.
 It has been rapidly gaining popularity since then and has become an attractive and stable option for development teams due to its robust support for different browsers and programming languages.
 Playwright can automate testing across Chromium (Chrome and Edge), Firefox and WebKit (for Safari), as well as supporting desktop and mobile testing.
 Its modern architecture allows it to handle complex testing scenarios that other frameworks may struggle with.
 For example, it can very easily handle SPAs (single page applications) and can work with advanced web features such as shadow DOM, service workers and WebSockets.
-This makes Playwright particularly suitable for testing modern apps – more so than perhaps Appium.
+This makes Playwright particularly suitable for visual testing modern apps – more so than perhaps Appium.

 Playwright supports parallel test execution by leveraging multiple browser contexts within a single test instance and allowing tests to be performed concurrently.
 Much like the other frameworks we’ve identified, it integrates well with CI/CD pipelines such as GitHub Actions and Azure DevOps.
 However, developers may find that Playwright’s ecosystem is less mature than that of other, more established frameworks, and it does lack some integrations and community resources available for older frameworks.
 Microsoft’s support and continuous development contributions to Playwright is leading to a steadily growing pool of resources, including documentation, tools and community forums, and this will help new developers adapt quickly to the framework and help leverage its full potential.